StormyBytes/meteor-wiki/Installation.md

 ### Minecraft Launcher
 If you already have Fabric installed for 1.17.1, skip to step 4.

-1. Download the [fabric installer](https://fabricmc.net/use/) and run it.
+1. Download the [Fabric installer](https://fabricmc.net/use/) and run it.
 2. Make sure 1.17.1 is selected, the path to your `.minecraft` folder is correct, and `create profile` is checked.
 3. Click `Install` and then wait for the process to complete.
 4. Open your `.minecraft` folder and create a folder within it called `mods`.